Bereavement due to suicide

 The funeral or commemoration

-Funerals or other meetings to commemorate a person’s life may be very sad occasions, but they often help those who are grieving.
-Planning can be cathartic and distracting and some said they wanted to be closely involved because it was the last thing they could do for the person who died.
-They give people an opportunity to express thoughts and feelings about the person who died, to pray for the person’s spirit, and to say good-bye.
+Funerals and other commemorations for a person’s life may be very sad occasions, but they often help those who are grieving.
+Planning a commemoration can be a cathartic distraction, and some said they wanted to be closely involved in the process because it was an important ‘last thing’ that they could do for the person who had died.

 Mike was only 18 when his father died.
 The funeral, at a crematorium, was dreadful because it really brought it home that his father had died.